-Located in West Oakland, 7th and Campbell is a groundbreaking affordable housing community that supports very low-income and formerly incarcerated individuals.
+Located in West Oakland, The Black Panther is a groundbreaking affordable housing community that supports very low-income and formerly incarcerated individuals.
 Working with local non-profit Oakland and the World Enterprise (OAW) and McCormack Barron Salazar (MBS), MWA helped design a five-story apartment building with residential, community, and commercial spaces.
 Situated just three blocks from BART, the development is a transit-oriented community with convenient access to downtown Oakland, San Francisco, and the entire Bay Area.

 Libby Schaaf, Mayor of Oakland, at the 7th & Campbell Ground Breaking

 "You have been fighting for Black liberation all your life, and I love how you are doing it right here right now."